 The Steele Brook Streambank Stabilization Project is one of many the Army Corps has performed under its New York City Watershed Environmental Assistance Program.
-Rifat Salim, project manager, New York District, U.S. Army Corps of Engineers said, "This program funds projects that are protecting the water quality of New York State's watersheds that provide drinking water to millions of New York City residents and businesses.'
+Rifat Salim, project manager, New York District, US Army Corps of Engineers says the program funds projects that are protecting the water quality of New York State's watersheds that provide drinking water to millions of New York City residents and businesses.